quoll/cljs-math/README.md

 ## Future
 My hope is that this will be accepted by ClojureScript.
 If it is, then the primary file should be renamed to `.cljs` and the namespace updated to `clojure.math`.

+## m2 Namespace
+During development I also implemented one of the more complex functions in embedded JS code.
+I have left this in place temporarily, as a point of comparison.

 # License
 Copyright © 2021 Paula Gearon